layersony/Restaurant-Ruby/README.md

 - `Restaurant#name`
   - returns the restaurant's name
   - should not be able to change after the restaurant is created
-- `Restaurant.all`
-  - returns an array of all restaurants

 #### Review

 - `Review#initialize`
-  - Reviews should be initialized with a customer, restaurant, rating (a number), and content (a string)
+  - Reviews should be initialized with a customer, restaurant, rating (a number)
 - `Review#rating`
   - returns the rating for a restaurant.
-- `Review#content`
-  - returns the review content, a string, for that review
-  - The content should be able to change after the review is created
 - `Review.all`
   - returns all of the reviews